Spider-Man and the X-Men

-Spider-Man and the X-Men is a six-issue superhero limited series written by Elliott Kalan, drawn by Marco Failla, and published by Marvel Comics between December 2014 and April 2015.
+Spider-Man and the X-Men is a six-issue superhero limited series of comic books written by Elliott Kalan, drawn by Marco Failla, and published by Marvel Comics between December 2014 and April 2015.

 Publication history

 Marvel began publishing a comic series titled Wolverine and the X-Men in 2011, but the series ended when the lead character died in 2014.
 Writer Elliott Kalan and artist Marco Failla continued the storyline, replacing Wolverine with Spider-Man.
 This volume lasted six issues from December 2014 to April 2015.

 A trade paperback collecting all six issues was released August 4, 2015.

 Synopsis

 Following the death of Wolverine, Spider-Man honors a request in his will to become a faculty member at the Jean Grey School for Higher Learning and tries to teach ethics to troubled students.
 At the same time, he secretly investigates the students because Wolverine asked him to locate a traitor.
 After a number of unrelated fights and adventures, one of his students, Ernst, reveals that she made a deal with the evil Mister Sinister in an effort to help No-Girl.
 Sinister betrays Ernst, who then works with her classmates and Spider-Man to defeat Sinister and save nearby civilians.
 Because of their teamwork, no one is expelled from the school and the students are allowed to go on weekly patrols with Spider-Man.